GRADUATION 2022

 Reception honoring graduating cadets and their families hosted by the Superintendent and his spouse at the Carlton House, the Superintendent’s residence.
 Families will have an opportunity to get a picture and interact with Academy Senior Leaders, and enjoy light refreshments.

-The Bluebards Cadet Theatre Troupe takes the stage in the Arnold Hall Auditorium with a presentation of “All Shook Up.”
-The play is inspired by and features the songs of Elvis Presley.
-Showtime at 7:00 pm.
+The Bluebards Cadet Theatre Troupe takes the stage in the Arnold Hall Auditorium with a presentation of “Beauty and the Beast.”
+The play is inspired by Disney’s animated hit movie.
+The show starts at 7:00 p.m.

 Tapping Ceremony